forum Angsty Roleplay Because I Want Another One - OXO - (Romance)

 @MarDeColores this is not it kids

-Gold reluctantly loosened his grip, still very much feeling like he was about to fly off the back of the dragon.
+Gold reluctantly loosened his grip, still very much feeling like he was about to fly off the back of the wizard lizard.
 Hikama, this was the worst.
 "How much farther are we going?"
 He asked, glancing down at the ground below them.
 Hopefully, it wasn't that much farther.
 He didn't know how much more of this he could take.

 @cryptic-glitch